purestjs/docs/docs/07-url-modifiers.md

 # URL Modifiers

-Purest supports a few tokens that we can embed into our provider's domain and path configurations.
+Purest supports a few tokens that can be embedded into our provider's domain and path definitions.

 ## Domain Modifiers

-Currently there is only one domain modifier that you can use called `[subdomain]`:
+Currently there is only one domain modifier that we can use called `[subdomain]`:

 ```js
 "mailchimp": {